nielsencastelo/DomusMind/README.md

-# 🏡 DomusMind – do latim Domus (casa) + mente inteligente – Intelligent Home Assistant with Modular Agents
+# 🏡 DomusMind – Intelligent Home Assistant with Modular Agents

+The name DomusMind combines the Latin word Domus (meaning “home”) with Mind, symbolizing intelligence, awareness, and adaptability.
+This fusion conveys the essence of an intelligent home environment, where technology seamlessly integrates with daily life.

+DomusMind represents more than just automation; it embodies a smart ecosystem that thinks, adapts, and evolves with its users.
+By emphasizing modular agents, the system highlights flexibility and scalability, enabling customized solutions for different household needs — from energy efficiency and security to personalized comfort and connectivity.

 > **Local-first smart home system** with voice, vision, and language intelligence.
 > Your house **listens, sees, understands, speaks, searches — and now controls lights.**